Mario2425/KFDstars/readme.md

 "KFD" is a kernel file descriptor that allows the exploiter to read/write on the kernel memory on iOS devices.

+# Update!

+I was forced to update my iDevice to a Non-KFD iOS version so the project will be paused for some time or completely cancelled.
+Will be resumed if i can get a test device.

+# You can check my *Repositories* to find my latest *Sparsestore* customization tool project!
+If you have any questions about it feel free to ask!

 **LOGO:**

 ![KFD](https://github.com/Mario2425/KFDstars/assets/80973579/804d3710-fd5a-4ae9-bb2c-1a1eb90917b2)